 As Attorney General of New Jersey, Mr. Harvey’s work included:

-- directly managed New Jersey State Police compliance with U.S. Department of Justice consent decree with Independent Monitors;
+- directly managed and enforced compliance by the New Jersey State Police with U.S. Department of Justice Consent Decree;

 - negotiated the two largest securities settlement payments in New Jersey history concerning insider trading and market timing cases;